 With all the attention that we’re placing on coronavirus, this unfortunately provides the perfect opportunity for criminals and scammers to take advantage and to use emails, phone calls, fake websites and product advertising to phish for personal information or deliver malicious attachments.
 Here are some real-world examples:

-We’ve been made aware of recent attempts to defraud abrdn shareholders through unsolicited telephone calls offering to buy shares at inflated prices.
+As an investment business, from time to time we become aware of attempts to defraud abrdn shareholders by offering to buy abrdn shares at inflated prices.
+Often this happens through unsolicited phonecalls, social media or email.
 To find more about how to identify potential scams and keep yourself safe online read our security information.

 We will only ever send you emails with a link to a abrdn group company login page if you have registered or opted in to receive emails from us.
 If you receive an email claiming to be from abrdn group company and you are in any doubt, please forward it to email@example.com and we will investigate it for you.